 Start by writing five numbers on the board: 5, 3, 6, 3, 3 and ask for the mean, median and mode of this set.
 Resolve any disagreements.

-"OK so this is too easy for you - what if I had told you that the mean, mode and median of five positive whole numbers were
+"You know how to answer questions like this, but what if I turn the question round?
+What if I had told you that the mean, mode and median of five positive whole numbers were

 Would you have been able to tell me the five numbers?"

 "Are there any other sets of five numbers that fit these conditions?"

 Collect a few suggestions and then ask:

 "There seem to be quite a few - can you find some more?"